get it right

 Imagine the following title, “New applications for molecular electrochemistry”.
 It gives an idea of the subject, but it lacks precision.
 A better title would be “Using molecular electrochemistry to reveal to secrets of redox reactivity” (Robert and Constentin, 2009).
 The second title is more explicit about the content of the poster (read more advice about writing a title here).

 Under the title, the text must highlight the objectives of the project, methodology used, and results obtained, then the conclusion.
 The “methods” and “results” sections are the most important and should take up around 2/3 of the page.
 To avoid having too much or too little, bear in mind that a poster should contain somewhere between 250-450 words.

-Bibliographic references are not essential to a poster.
-However, it could be interesting for an author to have written articles about the subject at hand to mention them.
-They can help validate the scientific quality of the work.
+It is worth noting that bibliographies are not obligatory on a poster.
+However, as an author yourself, having no doubt written articles on the subject you are presenting, it would be in your best interest to mention them.
+They will help validate the scientific quality of your work.

 > Scientific poster